-- 5. Back flow prevention and RPZ devices are required on cold water supply side of the system. - 6.
-A floor drain is required in the pump room, minimum 3". - 7.
+- 5. Where pump equipment rooms are required, a main shut off valve that feeds the system is required.
+A secondary shut off is required between the pump equipment and the pool. - 6.
+Back flow prevention and RPZ devices are required on cold water supply side of the system. - 7.
+A floor drain is required in the pump room, minimum 3". - 8.
 In addition to the standard method of drainage, all fountains and pools must be designed with a secondary emergency over-flow drain in the form of a trough or drain pan.
 Over-flow trough and pans to be fabricated of welded stainless steel, be water-tight and tested prior to installation.
 Drain pans and troughs to be provided and installed in pump rooms and areas of water feature.
-In the event that the water feature's fill solenoid valve fails to stop pumping water, the over-flow drain shall collect water to prevent damage to premises in, around and/or below the water feature and/or pump room. - 8.
-On water features where drains are required, a check valve is required to protect the water feature from a potential sewer back-up. - 9.
+In the event that the water feature's fill solenoid valve fails to stop pumping water, the over-flow drain shall collect water to prevent damage to premises in, around and/or below the water feature and/or pump room. - 9.
+On water features where drains are required, a check valve is required to protect the water feature from a potential sewer back-up. - 10.
 A waterproofing membrane is required in the area of the water feature, fountain, pool and pump equipment rooms.
 Membrane must be installed a minimum of 4" up all surrounding walls and be tested with standing water for 12 hours, inspected and approved by THE MART Plumbing Dept. Membrane must meet THE MART building standards specs.
-Refer to Item #9, Waterproofing and Flood testing in the Flooring section of "Finishes" in this document for more information on waterproofing and flood testing requirements. - 10.
+Refer to Item #9, Waterproofing and Flood testing in the Flooring section of "Finishes" in this document for more information on waterproofing and flood testing requirements. - 11.
 Moisture detectors, sensors and alarms are required in the area of water features, fountains, pools and equipment rooms.
 Alarms must be audible and visual in nature, and if required, provide notification to the building's engineering and/or security office.